webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 The *DST Root CA X3* root certificate expired **September 30 14:01:15 2021 GMT**.

-:::warning CA Migration Recommended On Windows if you need to support old devices In testing we have found that when `DST Root CA X3` expires, although Windows can initially serve the legacy chain intended for Android compatibility, it will revert to the modern chain automatically when it notices `DST Root CA X3` has expired.
+:::warning CA Migration Recommended On Windows if you need to support old devices In testing we have confirmed that when `DST Root CA X3` expires, although Windows can initially serve the legacy chain intended for Android compatibility, it will revert to the modern chain automatically when it notices `DST Root CA X3` has expired, if `ISRG Root X1 (self signed)` is also present in the trust store.
+A [workaround is available](#switching-to-chain-2-legacy)

-This means Windows services like IIS cannot serve content to older operating systems which don't trust `ISRG Root X1`.
-If you require legacy support you should change [Certificate Authority](/docs/guides/certificate-authorities).
+This means Windows services like IIS generally will not continue to serve content to older operating systems which don't trust `ISRG Root X1`.
+If you require legacy support without workarounds, you should change [Certificate Authority](/docs/guides/certificate-authorities).

 :::

 # Solutions

 ## Servers
 The following solutions mainly apply to Windows servers running IIS or other windows based services which use the windows trust store.
+Unless otherwise noted they are not specific to using Certify The Web.
 Apache, nginx etc have their own trust mechanisms :

 ### Servers with problems after expiry
 :::tip Check Your Chain